Federal Policy Priorities

 - National Alzheimer's Project Act (NAPA)

 Alzheimer's is the most expensive disease in America, with costs set to skyrocket in the years ahead.
 To address this issue, Congress must devote the resources necessary to achieve breakthroughs in prevention and effective treatment of Alzheimer's.
-In 2012, an expert panel of scientists concluded that to achieve these tasks by 2025 – the goal established in the National Alzheimer's Plan – a rapid ramp up to a billion dollars in annual research funding is necessary.
+In 2012, an expert panel of scientists concluded that to achieve these tasks by 2025 – the goal established in the National Alzheimer's Plan – a rapid ramp up to two billion dollars in annual research funding is necessary.

 back to top